ninja cpa review

 Start listening to your NINJA Audio.
 Never drive to work without it on.
 You can listen to fun things when you're a CPA.
 Let that motivate you. 🙂

-If your commute is 1-hour round trip, then that's 1 hour of NINJA Audio per day (and that's for the commute alone … if you can work and listen to the NINJA Audio: even better.)
+If your commute is a one-hour round trip, then that's one hour of NINJA Audio per day (and that's for the commute alone—if you can work and listen to the NINJA Audio, even better).

 NINJA Book